 The Medical Radiation Sciences (MRS) is a joint program with the University of Toronto and The Michener Institute.
 As such, students enrolled in the MRS program have available to them services from both institutions.
-Students can access services and supports for academic, professional, and personal affairs at either the University of Toronto, through the Office of Health Professions Student Affairs, or at The Michener, through the Student Success Network.
+Students can access services and supports for academic, professional, and personal affairs at either the University of Toronto, through the Office of Learner Affairs, or at The Michener, through the Student Success Network.

-The University of Toronto, Office of Health Professions Student Affairs (OHPSA) supports students enrolled in the Medical Radiation Sciences program as well as other students in the Temerty Faculty of Medicine.
+The University of Toronto, Office of Learner Affairs (OLA) supports students enrolled in the Medical Radiation Sciences program as well as other students in the Temerty Faculty of Medicine.
+OLA works with learners, at individual and systems levels to optimize the learning environment and experience, and enable their development into accomplished health care professionals

-OHPSA Mandate:
+OLA Mandate:

-- To assist students to achieve their full potential academically, in personal growth and professional development. - To facilitate student activities, and provide outreach and service-learning opportunities. - To advocate for students.
+- To assist students to achieve their full potential academically, in personal growth and professional development. - To facilitate student activities and provide outreach and service-learning opportunities. - To advocate for students.

-Students requiring advice and/or support are encouraged to seek the assistance of OHPSA as soon as questions arise.
+Students requiring advice and/or support are encouraged to seek the assistance of OLA as soon as questions arise.
 They provide confidential Personal Counselling and Academic Coaching as well as services in Wellness and Student Life/Community Outreach.